CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 #### Row Structure

 Each row must follow this sequence:
-1. `string definition` – description of the test case
+1. `string definition` – description of the test case scenario
-2. `TExpected expected` – expected result:
+2. `TExpected expected` – non-nullable expected result:
    - `string` for general cases
    - `ValueType` for return-based tests
    - `Exception` for throw-based tests